FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 Once you have finished working on your site, please export your database by following these instructions:

-1. Add me as an Administrator to your site (username: mandi / password: mandi / email: mandi@redacademy.com)
+1. Add Mandi as an Administrator to your site (username: mandi / password: mandi / email: mandi@redacademy.com)
 2. Install the WP Migrate DB plugin
 3. Go to Tools > Migrate DB in the WordPress admin area
 4. Change the "Replace" fields so that the first field contains `//localhost/student` and the second contains `/Applications/MAMP/htdocs/student`